 Classroom management and activity set-up

 Standing at the front of a classroom can be a scary prospect.
 If teacher presence is a problem for you, the Times Educational Supplement can help you get the students’ attention.
 I’ve written a post with tips on getting and maintaining student attention.
-These tips from Fernando Guarany could also help improve your confidence as a teacher, as will Emma Johnston’s 15-minute webinar on confidence building for teachers.
+These tips from Fernando Guarany could also help improve your confidence as a teacher (if signed into the British Council site), as will Emma Johnston’s 15-minute webinar on confidence building for teachers.

 Both of these will affect your ability to build rapport with students.
 Chris Ożóg offers more tips on how to increase your rapport in a 10-minute webinar.
 Cecilia Nobre offers useful tips on how to build rapport when you’re not John Keating from Dead Poet’s Society (though he does many of those things too!)

 Jonny Ingham‘s Back to Basics series includes a guide to getting instructions right.
 You might want to follow them up with instruction checking questions (ICQs) if there’s a potential for confusion, or one of these alternatives from Ben Naismith.
 If you’re not sure when to ask ICQs or which ones to use, CELTA Train can help you.
-Edward Evans has a 10-minute webinar about giving efficient instructions, including how to check them, as does Jo Gakonga: giving clear instructions (13 minutes).
-She also has one on setting up and running activities (12 minutes).
+Edward Evans has a 10-minute webinar about giving efficient instructions, including how to check them.
 Marc Helgesen has lots of tips for setting up activities effectively and Chia Suan Chong has 10 questions you can ask yourself to improve your activity set-up.
 I have a post about how to break an activity down into smaller stages.
 Here is a 3-minute video of instructions for making a mini book by Jane-Maria Harding da Rosa – it’s designed for young learners, but the way she does it would demonstrates clear instructions that would work with adults too with only minor modifications.
-Point 5 of a longer blogpost by Matthew Noble gives you some golden rules for instructions.
 ELT Notebook summarises the whole instruction-giving process in a set of simple tips.

 It’s important to remember the students’ names as quickly as possible.
-Adam Simpson gives you 10 techniques you can use to do this, as well as suggesting a few different ways to arrange the furniture in the classroom.
+Adam Simpson has some advice for CELTA in some updated links on the Teacher Development SIG site here.
 Celeste Lalonde has some creative ways of putting them into new pairs and groups (though don’t spend hours planning this!).
-ELT Concourse has a guide to classroom organisation, with lots of useful diagrams, and another on grouping.
 Pete at ELT Planning reflects on the relative merits of different ways of organising the classroom.

 Rachael Roberts explains how and why to monitor and provide feedback, and here are my tips on the same topic.
 Pass the CELTA shows how to monitor each kind of activity (reading, speaking etc) and some common problems trainees have.
 Karen McIntyre describes the many purposes of monitoring in a 10-minute webinar.
 Amanda Gamble offers many alternatives to the teacher eliciting the answers in open class at the feedback stages of lessons.
 ELT Concourse encourages you to consider how you’d give feedback in 6 different situations.
-Joe O’Hagen has a 10-minute webinar offering suggestions for providing feedback, particularly on speaking and writing activities, and Jo Gakonga has a 12-minute webinar.
+Joe O’Hagen has a 10-minute webinar offering suggestions for providing feedback, particularly on speaking and writing activities.

 Teaching receptive skills